Master of Science in Applied Kinesiology

-Complete your coursework in as few as 12 months or three semesters and conclude with your choice of a thesis or 900-hour internship in an academic or industrial research and development setting.
+Complete your coursework in as few as 12 months or three semesters and conclude with your choice of a thesis or 600-hour internship in an academic or industrial research and development setting.

-In the program you will gain extensive lab experience operating state-of-the-art computer motion analysis systems to support the needs of medical and academic research scientists or research scientists in the athletics and fitness industry.
+In this program, you will gain extensive lab experience operating state-of-the-art computer motion analysis systems to support the needs of medical and academic research scientists or research scientists in the athletics and fitness industry.
 You will have the opportunity to be innovative and exploratory in your research.